「消火器でも無駄」 消防隊員49人投入されたテスラ電気自動車火災=韓国

 Firefighting authorities rushed to the scene, deploying 49 firefighters and over 40 vehicles, including fire engines, and set up smothering fire covers and portable fire water tanks to extinguish the fire.

 Fire authorities are currently investigating the exact cause of the fire.
-Meanwhile, the South Korean government has announced that it has filed a lawsuit against the electric car fire at an apartment building in Incheon.
+Meanwhile, the South Korean government has announced that it will issue a notice to the public after the electric car fire at an apartment building in Incheon.

-According to the battery manufacturer's disclosure documents submitted by Tesla to the Ministry of Land, Infrastructure and Transport on the same day, the Tesla Model 3 and Model
+According to the battery manufacturer's disclosure documents submitted by Tesla to the Ministry of Land, Infrastructure and Transport on the same day, Tesla's Model 3 and Model Y have

-The Model Y is equipped with batteries from LG Energy Solutions, Japan's Panasonic and China's CATL.
-The Model X and Model S use Panasonic batteries.
+The cars are equipped with batteries from LG Energy Solutions, Panasonic of Japan, and CATL of China.
+Panasonic batteries are known to be used in the Model X and Model S.

-Tesla said it has minimized the risk of fire in electric vehicles through its world-class battery management system (BMS), and has been doing so since 2012.
+Tesla said it has minimized the risk of fires in electric vehicles through its world-class battery management system (BMS), and has been working on the issue for 2022.

-It added that there would be roughly one vehicle fire every 130 million miles traveled through 2022.
+It added that by 2018, there was approximately one vehicle fire every 130 million miles traveled.

 2024/08/17 21:29 KST